 - Worst of all, a prison or jail sentence

-The fees for a drug crime defense can vary greatly based on a number of factors which include,
+The fees can vary greatly based on a number of factors which include,

 - The type of drug in possession